udexon/LesNomadesMobile/README.md

 Programmers learning cooking is not a one way street.
 It is also a way for programmers, who are most likely equipped with more advanced management and business knowledge, to train locals running cafes and hostels.

-So this is Les Nomades Mobile &mdash; _A Shared Economy Platform to Cook, Work and Live_ &mdash; perhaps the last type of share economy platform that has been explored by capitalists, not because it is not profitable, but because "that would be ___COMMUNISM___".
+So this is Les Nomades Mobile &mdash; _A Shared Economy Platform to Cook, Work and Live_ &mdash; perhaps the last type of share economy platform that has been explored by capitalists, not because it is not profitable, but because ".... that would be ___COMMUNISM___ ...."
 (LOLOL!!!)

 1)